 Just one month later, on the 3rd September 1943, the Armistice of Cassibile was signed between Italy and the Allies, ending Italy's part in the war.

-Lieutenant Notari and his Ursa Major team had gone out on a high note.
+Lieutenant Notari and his Ursa Major team finished their war on a high note